 3.2.7.
 "Maximum vehicle load" means the technically permissible maximum laden mass minus the mass in running order, 25 kg and the mass of the optional equipment as defined in paragraph 3.2.8...

 3.2.8.
 "Mass of optional equipment" means the mass of the equipment which may be fitted to the vehicle in addition to the standard equipment, in accordance with the manufacturer's specifications.

+3.2.xx.
+"Optional equipment" means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer.

 3.2.9.
 "Reference atmospheric conditions (regarding road load measurements)" means the atmospheric conditions to which these measurement results are corrected: